AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-365-with-s2s-connection/step-2-of-3-set-up.md

    >[!IMPORTANT]
    >
-   >While giving permissions to the Application User, be sure to assign it to "Marketo Sync User Role."
+   >* While giving permissions to the Application User, be sure to assign it to "Marketo Sync User Role."
+   >* Note the email address of the Application User from the [view details option](https://docs.microsoft.com/en-us/power-platform/admin/manage-application-users#view-or-edit-the-details-of-an-application-user) on Power Platform.
+This email address will be used as the username when setting up the connection to MS Dynamics within Marketo.

 ## Azure AD Federated with AD FS On-prem {#azure-ad-federated-with-ad-fs-on-prem}